 For each parameter, that can be modulated, it is possible to select a modulation source and to adjust the modulation amount.
 For a complete list of modulation sources, see the "Connecting Modules" chapter.

 The upper row of parameters selects the modulation sources, the lower row of parameters (Labelled Amt) adjusts the modulation amount in the range 0 to 511.

-Freq1 and Freq2: Modulates the EQ center frequency.
+Freq: Will modulate the EQ center frequency.